3mam/win32opengl/README.md

 # win32opengl

-Here is example of how painful it is to create windows with OpenGL and Win32Api.
+Here is example of how painful it is to create windows with modern OpenGL and Win32Api.
 For compilation requires tiny C compiler.